 Saint John’s Church (The Beloved Community) is an inter-racial, inner-city congregation in St. Louis, affiliated with the United Church of Christ.
 Through Saint John's, Wilson has led activism on myriad issues, including youth violence prevention, Medicaid expansion, public school accreditation, voter mobilization, capping payday lending and raising the minimum wage, while more than quadrupling worship attendance and annual giving.
 He established The Beloved Community Conference to resource social justice ministries and Sojourner’s Truth: Celebration of Preaching Women.

-In 2014, Missouri Governor Jay Nixon appointed Rev. Wilson co-chair of the Ferguson Commission, a group of sixteen citizens empowered to study the underlying conditions and make public policy recommendations to help the region progress through issues exposed by the tragic death of Michael Brown, Jr. On September 14, 2015 they released the ground-breaking ‘Forward Through Ferguson: A Path Toward Racial Equity’ Report, calling for sweeping changes in policing, the courts, child well-being and economic mobility.
+In 2014, Missouri Governor Jay Nixon appointed Rev. Wilson to lead the Ferguson Commission, a group of citizens empowered to study the underlying conditions and make public policy recommendations to help the region progress through issues exposed by the tragic death of Michael Brown, Jr. In 2015, they released the ground-breaking ‘Forward Through Ferguson: A Path Toward Racial Equity’ Report, calling for sweeping changes in policing, the courts, child well-being and economic mobility.

-Wilson serves national boards for the National Committee for Responsive Philanthropy, Chicago Theological Seminary, Let America Vote, Samuel DeWitt Proctor Conference and Grantmakers for Effective Organizations, where he leads the equity advisory group.
-Locally, he serves the board of the St. Louis Regional Chamber and the Chancellor’s Council for the University of Missouri St. Louis.
+Wilson was elected chair of the National Committee for Responsive Philanthropy in 2017.
+He also serves boards for Chicago Theological Seminary, Deaconess Center for Child Well-Being, Grantmakers for Effective Organizations, Let America Vote, Samuel DeWitt Proctor Conference and the Chancellor’s Council for the University of Missouri St. Louis, where he leads the Governance Committee.
 Under his leadership, the Urban League Young Professionals established St. Louis’ annual Young Blacks Give Back community service blitz.

 Rev. Wilson’s leadership has been honored with numerous awards including: